ACA Arts & Wellness

-- Weekly visits to nursing homes and assisted living facilities where artists incorporate poetry, painting and movement into programming, allowing residents to be creative.
+- Making weekly visits to nursing homes and wellness facilities where artists incorporate poetry, painting, and movement into programming, which encourages creativity and enjoyment.

 - Providing support and resources that assist both caregivers and their care recipients to have more substantive experiences together.

-- Offering Arts and Wellness programming to relieve stress, build self-esteem and enhance quality of life for lower income communities, youth in foster homes, and wider populations of at-risk youth in Volusia County.
+- Offering Arts & Wellness programming to relieve stress, build self-esteem, and enhance the quality of life for lower income communities, young people in foster homes, and at-risk youth in Volusia County.

-- Presenting Arts and Wellness workshops, retreats, and classes that are open to the public, including intuitive painting, expressive journaling, and music and movement.
+- Presenting Arts & Wellness workshops, retreats, and classes that are open to the public, including intuitive painting, expressive journaling, music, and movement.

-- Team and skill-building workshops for healthcare professionals, and educational institutions.
+- Facilitating team and skill-building workshops for healthcare professionals, and members of educational institutions.

 ACA Arts & Wellness Ambassadors